Sam-Max/rcmltb/README.md

 - Mirror torrent/magnets links to cloud using qBittorrent
 - Mirror directs links to cloud using Aria2
 - Mirror Mega.nz links to cloud
-- Mirror up to 100 files at once from Telegram to cloud (private & public channels)
+- Mirror batch files from Telegram to cloud

 ### Leech
 - Leech files/folders from cloud to Telegram
+- Leech 4gb file with premium account

 ### Copy
 - Copy files/folders from cloud to cloud
-- File manager for cloud (delete and calculate size options)

-### Clone
-- Clone G-Drive files/folders from link to cloud using gclone

 ### Status
 - Progress bar for download and upload
 - Status for tasks

 ### Others
-- Telegram Navigation Bottom Menus (leech, copy, myfiles) to interact with cloud
+- Telegram Navigation Bottom Menus to interact with cloud
 - Renaming of Telegram files
+- Change rclone config file from bot.
 - Zip file/folder from cloud to Telegram
 - Extract file from cloud to Telegram
 - Extract and Zip file from Telegram to cloud

+### From Other Repositories (with some changes)
+- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
+- Select files from Torrent before downloading
+- Get restricted messages from private channels.
+- Clone Google Drive files/folders from link to cloud using gclone
+- Thumbnail support
+- Set upload as document or as media
+- Update bot at startup and with restart command using UPSTREAM_REPO
 - Direct links Supported:
   > letsupload.io, hxfile.co, anonfiles.com, bayfiles.com, antfiles, fembed.com, fembed.net, femax20.com, layarkacaxxi.icu, fcdn.stream, sbplay.org, naniplay.com, naniplay.nanime.in, naniplay.nanime.biz, sbembed.com, streamtape.com, streamsb.net, feurl.com, pixeldrain.com, racaty.net, 1fichier.com, 1drv.ms (Only works for file not folder or business account), uptobox.com (Uptobox account must be premium) and solidfiles.com